 Pursuant to the Rawlinson Employment Agreement, Mr. Rawlinson will receive an annual \$4 million grant of performance-based restricted stock units with respect to QRTEA shares for each year during the term of the Rawlinson Employment Agreement (the Rawlinson annual performance RSUs).
 Vesting of any Rawlinson annual performance RSUs will be subject to the achievement of one or more performance metrics to be approved by our compensation committee.
-The Rawlinson annual performance RSUs granted to Mr. Rawlinson in 2021 were prorated based upon the number of days from his start date through the end of 2021 and were subject to vesting based only on his personal performance.
-For additional information on the Rawlinson annual performance RSUs received in 2021, see "-Compensation Discussion and Analysis-Elements of 2021 Executive Compensation-Equity Incentive Compensation-Annual Performance Awards-QVC CEO RSUs" above.
+For additional information on the Rawlinson annual performance RSUs received in 2022, see "-Compensation Discussion and Analysis-Elements of 2022 Executive Compensation-Equity Incentive Compensation-Annual Performance Awards -QVC CEO RSUs" above.